-Below you will find pages that utilize the taxonomy term “pen”
+Below you will find pages that utilize the taxonomy term “Pen”

 Drillog: A 'glass pen' designed by CNC machinists